SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ### Example

-In the following table, there is only ingress traffic between the same default security groups allowed plus all egress traffic:
+In the following table, there is only ingress traffic between the same default Security Groups allowed plus all egress traffic:

 ```bash
 $ openstack default security group rule list